datumorphism/datumorphism.github.io/_wiki/data-visualization/anscombes-quartet.md

 ## Anscombe's Quartet

-Anscombe's quartet is a brilliant idea that shows the importance and convinience of visual representation of data.
+Anscombe's quartet is a brilliant idea that shows the importance and convenience of visual representation of data.

 Anscombe's quartet has four datasets.
 The values of each dataset are shown below.